magenta-cuda/alt-subclassing-for-classicpress/README.md

 ```

 Although, the technique can be applied to any global function, it is very easy to mechanically transform all pluggable functions with a small script.
+In my opinion it is better than pluggable functions since it allows for modification of the function instead of just replacement.

 # Subclassing